HugoSanchez/VerseGenerator/README.md

-Following Jason Brownlee tutorial I am trying to build a simple RNN model that generates new rap song verses with Notoriuos BIG famous style and tweet's it automatically.
+Following Jason Brownlee tutorial I am trying to build a simple RNN model that generates new rap song verses with Notoriuos BIG famous style and tweet's them automatically.

 This is a work in progress.